Greece Moments Greece Moments

 Wine tasting in the vault

 Three different varieties are currently offered, which (unfortunately) are only sold on site at the winery.
-The focus is on cultivation of Cycladic grape varieties such as Mavrotragano, Mandilaria, Assyrtiko, Malagousia and the native variety Potamisi.
+The focus is on cultivating Cycladic grape varieties such as Mavrotragano, Mandilaria, Assyrtiko, Malagousia and the native variety Potamisi.

-One Wine tour incl. tasting is an unforgettable experience for lovers of fine wines in the only official winery on the island of Andros.
-Tours can be booked by phone by appointment.
-More information can be found directly on the homepage: Kourtesis Winery
+A wine tour incl. tasting is an unforgettable experience for lovers of fine wines at the only official winery on the island of Andros.
+Tours can be booked by phone and are by appointment only.
+More information can be found directly on the website: Kourtesis Winery

 More travel tips for your Andros vacation